-Data (except for the qualitative aspects) will be collected on an Electronic Data Capture (EDC) system developed using the REDcap system, incorporating the trial database and randomisation system.
+Data (except for the qualitative aspects, video recordings and hair samples) will be collected on an Electronic Data Capture (EDC) system developed using the REDcap system, incorporating the trial database and randomisation system.
 This will be a web-based EDC comprising a full GCP-compliant audit trail and stored on a secure server at Imperial College London.